Health and Safety Excellence program: Topic requirements

 Summary:

-Everyone in the workplace, from the employer to the newest employee, has their part to play in keeping the workplace safe.
-Health and safety responsibilities are outlined in applicable legislation (the Occupational Health and Safety Act, Canada Labour Code, other health and safety legislation) and in your workplace health and safety program.
+Everyone has a part to play in keeping the workplace safe.
+Health and safety responsibilities are outlined in applicable legislation (the Occupational Health and Safety Act, Canada Labour Code, other health and safety laws) and in your workplace health and safety program.

-- the supervisor (who is in charge of a workplace or has authority over someone who works there)
+2. the supervisor (who oversees a workplace or has authority over someone who works there)

-- the worker (this is the term used in legislation to describe employees or any person who performs work or supplies services)
+3. the worker (this is the term used in the law to describe any person who performs work or supplies services)

 Requirements:

-Your business will establish, implement, monitor and maintain a procedure to define health and safety responsibilities for all parties in your workplace.
-The procedure will include:
+Your business will establish, implement, monitor and maintain a written standard to define health and safety responsibilities for all parties in your workplace.
+The written standard must include:

 *Employer responsibilities are included in the leadership and commitment topic.
 You are not required to repeat this work.